nf-core/methylseq/docs/usage.md

   * A profile with a complete configuration for automated testing
   * Includes links to test data so needs no other parameters

-### `-name`

-Name for the pipeline run.
-If not specified, Nextflow will automatically generate a random mnemonic.

-This is used in the MultiQC report (if not default) and in the summary HTML / e-mail (always).

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.